NicoleBIA/Cereal-Market-Evolution/Behavioral_Spotlight/behavioral_spotlight_price_perception_identity_trust.md

 # Behavioral Economics Spotlight
 ## Price Perception, Identity & the Psychology of Brand Trust

 ---

 ### Purpose
 This spotlight explores how consumer psychology distorts real-world price perception, using cereal brand data to reveal the deeper behavioral mechanics behind what people think they’re paying — and why.
-It complements the Price Expectation vs. Reality scatter plot visual in Power BI and sets the stage for actionable strategy.
+It complements the **Price Expectation vs. Reality scatter plot** in Power BI and sets the stage for actionable strategy.

 > **Why Behavioral Spotlights Matter:**
 > In today’s inflation-sensitive economy, *understanding how consumers think* is just as critical as tracking what they buy.
 These behavioral spotlights illuminate the hidden drivers of consumer decision-making — like brand trust, price anchoring, and perceived value — that often escape traditional sales dashboards.